Portfolio set up tips: Bulk upload opening balances

 Now, for the second entry in our "scrap your bold New Year's resolution and do something you can actually commit to" series we're staying with opening balances, but we're covering how to upload an unlimited number of holdings at once using our Bulk Import: Opening Balance feature (seriously, we once helped a client do this with 12,000 holdings).

-This process is especially useful for Sharesight Pros.
+This process is especially useful for Sharesight's professional plan partners.
 Some of the accountants and financial advisers we work with are onboarding new clients who inherently have opening balances.
 Others are moving data from legacy or offline software into Sharesight, and more still are moving data from spreadsheets into Sharesight.
-Spreadsheets are by far the most common “system” used by professionals.
+Spreadsheets are by far the most common "system" used by professionals.
 Sharesight is here to end your reliance on offline, error-prone, manually updated procedures forever.
-It’s 2014 after all, time to go cloud!
+It's 2014 after all, time to go cloud!

 If you're a Sharesight Investor or Expert Plan user with more than 20 holdings or you'd prefer to organise your opening balance data in spreadsheet format first (or already maintain it this way), this process will be helpful for you too.